 Section 188.8.131.52 of the 2019 Guide to Advancement offers additional guidance.
 In fact, the Guide mentions blood drives specifically:

 It is important not to categorically reject projects that, on the surface, may not seem to require enough planning and development.
 Consider, for example, a blood drive.
 Often rejected out of hand, this project, if done properly, could be acceptable.
 Few would question the beneficiary.
 Blood banks save lives — thousands of them: maybe yours, maybe that of a loved one.
 If the candidate proposes to use a set of “canned” instructions from the bank, implemented with no further planning, the planning effort would not meet the test.

 On the other hand, there are councils in which Scouts and advancement committees have met with blood bank officials and worked out approaches that can comply.
 Typically these involve developing marketing plans and considering logistics.
 People successful in business know how important these skills are.
 Some blood banks will also set a minimum for blood collected as a measure of a successful plan.
 To provide another valuable lesson, they may require the candidate to keep at it until he’s met this goal.

 A good test of any project is to evaluate its complexity.
 In the case of a blood drive, for example, elements of challenge and complexity can be added so there is a clear demonstration of planning, development, and leadership.

 What I say

 There’s no shortage of Eagle Scout project ideas.
 Some of the most interesting projects I read about are ones that aren’t on any of the lists that show up when you Google “Eagle project ideas.”
-As Scouters, I challenge you to turn the selfless act of a teenager — the desire to plan and complete an Eagle Scout project — into something he’ll remember for the rest of his life.
+As Scouters, I challenge you to turn the selfless act of a teenager — the desire to plan and complete an Eagle Scout project — into something they’ll remember for the rest of their life.